daoye/goudan/README.md

             })
 ```

-A proxy is a dictionary, it has these key:
+A proxy item is a dictionary, it has these key:

     host: The ip address.

     port: The port, __it must an integer__.

     type: The proxy's type, it can be: __http,https,http/https,socks__ .

     loc:   Location of proxy(not imoprtant, use for feature) .

-__When you create a spider, you must add it to the "setting.py"__
+__When you create a spider, you must modify the "setting.py"__

-Open file "setting.py",  then find the "spiders" variable, add you spider in it:
+Open  the file "setting.py",  then find the "spiders" variable, add you spider in it:

 ```python
 spiders = [